Abubakkar-Khan/Abubakkar-Khan/README.md

 - 📫 How to reach me **abubakar.khan.official001@gmail.com**

-- ⚡ Fun fact **I'm on a mission to blend art and technology—whether it's coding, designing, or dreaming up the next big thing. 🚀**
+- ⚡ I'm on a mission **to blend art and technology—whether it's coding, designing, or dreaming up the next big thing. 🚀**

 <h3 align="left">Connect with me:</h3>
 <p align="left">